Eva Kolarova was born in the Czech Republic.

 In September 2017, she presents her new 30min long creation Constellation at Festival Quartiers Danses.

-Recently in October 2017, she produced and choreographed a full-length performance Blue Dependence at Cinquième Salle, with big success.
+October 2017, she produced and choreographed a full-length performance Blue Dependence at Cinquième Salle, with big success.

 From March till June 2018 she was invited as a guest teacher of contemporary dance and as a choreographer at renowned Korea National University in Seoul, South Korea.